 - Do you accept insurance or offer payment plans?

 You do not have all of the time in the world, and this is something that you want dearly.
 If you have been trying for long enough to know that something is not right, it is time to turn to the experts for answers.
 You have all of the information you need to at least sit down with someone and discuss your options, so what are you waiting for?
-Contact us here for anymore information on diagnosing infertility and what an infertility clinic can do for you.
+Contact one of our Texas fertility center locations for more information on diagnosing infertility and what an infertility clinic can do for you.